ionstord/Alien-Invasion/README.md

 # Alien-Invasion

-This is a practice project from the python crash course (Project 1, chapters 12 to 14).
+This is a practice project from python crash course book by Eric Matthes (Project 1, chapters 12 to 14).

 Goals:
 Classic game of space invaders.
 UFOs move side to side and closer to the space ship.
 If a UFO touches your space ship or the